sunpy/sunpy/docs/how_to/create_custom_map.rst

 See this :ref:`sphx_glr_generated_gallery_map_map_from_numpy_array.py` for a brief demonstration of generating a Map from a data array.

-The keys required for the header information follow the `FITS standard <https://fits.gsfc.nasa.gov/fits_dictionary.html>`__. sunpy provides a Map header helper function to assist in creating a header that contains the correct meta information.
+The keys required for the header information follow the `FITS standard <https://fits.gsfc.nasa.gov/fits_dictionary.html>`__. sunpy provides a Map header helper function to assist the user in creating a header that contains the correct meta information needed to create a Map.
 The utility function :func:`~sunpy.map.header_helper.make_fitswcs_header` will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.
 All the metadata keywords that a Map will parse along with their description are listed in the :ref:`Meta Keywords Table` at the end of this page.